pts-mattdeluco/PyLCP/README.txt

 References
 ----------
-For further information on the Loyalty Commercie Platform, see http://points.github.io/Loyalty-Commerce-Platform/index.html
+For further information on the Loyalty Commerce Platform, see http://points.github.io/Loyalty-Commerce-Platform/index.html

 The PyLCP library uses the Requests library for sending HTTP requests to the